figoya/low-co2-state-manager/README.md

 ## Web components

 The emergence of Web Components, which run natively in web browsers, solve some of the problems of building a complex front end but they lack the ability to manage complex state.
-Low Carbon State Manager fills this gap.
+Low CO2 State Manager fills this gap.
 It is tiny in size at just 3-4K works natively in browsers, and is easy to install and use.
-Low Carbon State Manage can work without Web Components but they are natural partners.
+Low CO2 State Manage can work without Web Components but they are natural partners.

 # Install

-Note: Low Carbon State Manager is designed to be used in the browser, without a JavaScript bundler.
+Note: Low CO2 State Manager is designed to be used in the browser, without a JavaScript bundler.
 Nor should it be used as part of an SPA framework.

-There are a few approaches to installing and using Low Carbon State Manager.
+There are a few approaches to installing and using Low CO2 State Manager.
 Over time, as browsers improve and browser market share changes, this may change.

 As of 01/23 the options below cover the avilable options and their current limitations to the best of my knowledge.